JeodC/PortMaster-PocketCrystalLeague/README.md

 ## Installation
-Download the game from [itch.io](https://moodytail.itch.io/pocket-crystal-league) and add the `data.win` file to `ports/pocketcrystalleague`.
+Ready to run!
+Download from PortMaster GUI on your handheld.

 ## Default Gameplay Controls
 | Button | Action |